github/training-kit/paths/merge-conflict/02-mc-desc.md

   Favorite Animal: Octocat
   ```

-  Now lets imagine that Linda and Louise Belcher decide to change the default `Favorite Animal` in the template.
-So you might have something that looks like this:
+  Now, let's imagine that Linda and Louise Belcher decide to change the default `Favorite Animal` in the template.
+So they might have something that looks like this:

   **Louise**
   ```